jfly/snow/hosts/kent/README.md

-# kent
+# `kent`

-A secondary NAS/HTPC running on a ThinkCentre M92p in San Clemente.
+A secondary HTPC running on a ThinkCentre M92p in San Clemente.

 ## Provision

 1. Boot the machine with `jflyso`.
-Is F12 the magic key?
+F12 is the "select boot device" keypress.
 2. `tools/fleet.py bootstrap --ssh jfly@jflyso kent`
 3. Set the default card profile to "Digital Stereo (HDMI) Output".
 (It defaults to the internal speaker):
    This is what I ran: